-Since 1 March 2016, the Orientation year for graduates and the Orientation year for highly educated migrants have been merged into a single, improved scheme.
-The renewed Orientation year for highly educated persons offers the best of two worlds.
-The criteria of the scheme have been relaxed, offering international talent more opportunities to look for work in the Netherlands.
+With effect from 1 March 2016, the Orientation year for graduates and the Orientation year for highly educated migrants were merged into a single, improved scheme.
+The Dutch Immigration and Naturalisation Service (IND) and EP-Nuffic have released a video about the opportunities that this new ‘Orientation year for highly educated persons’ offers international students, researchers and companies.

 Do you work with international alumni?
 Then register now for EP-Nuffic Academy's International Alumni Relations training course on 10 and 11 October 2016.

 The Brazilian minister of Education has announced that the Brazilian mobility programme Science without Borders will no longer finance the exchange of undergraduate students.
 The program will continue to finance postgraduate exchange, mainly PhDs and Postdocs, as well as the mobility of young foreign researchers to Brazil.

 With great concern we follow the current political developments in Turkey.
 Our first concerns are with the students and academic staff affected by the political situation and our colleagues in our Neso office (Netherlands Education Support Office) in Istanbul.